The moral dilemma of volunteer tourism

 "You need to look more Kenyan," she says, and hands us each a gift: a traditional African dashiki shirt.
 We soon look like an Earth, Wind & Fire tribute band, and by making us more African, we of course look more white.
 Yet somehow that seems appropriate.
 I'm not sure I should be here - and I was reluctant to come back.
 Ten years ago, I volunteered at Calvary Zion because I wanted to do a tiny bit of good in the world, and we've continued to make a modest annual donation to the home.
 But volunteering at an orphanage is now often seen as an international sin.

 For years, volunteer vacations, as they were then known, attracted little scrutiny.
 People would use their vacation time to serve others, both at home and abroad, and see a foreign place in a different way.
-Now better known as voluntourism, global volunteering is frequently criticized as privileged, unqualified First Worlders - many with a "white-savior complex" - traipsing around developing countries, posing for selfies and doing more harm than good.
+Now better known as voluntourism, global volunteering is frequently criticised as privileged, unqualified First Worlders - many with a "white-saviour complex" - traipsing around developing countries, posing for selfies and doing more harm than good.

 Volunteering at orphanages, or "orphanage tourism," to use its occasional, unfortunate name, has received particularly intense condemnation.
 The criticism began roughly 10 years ago, following reports that orphanages in Cambodia were holding "orphans" - many of whom had at least one parent - to attract donors and volunteers.
-Today, some organizations no longer place volunteers in orphanages.
-Author J.K.
-Rowling is an outspoken critic, telling a BBC radio program in 2018 that volunteers "are driving a system that we know from 80 sound years of research irreparably harms children."
+Today, some organisations no longer place volunteers in orphanages.
+Author J K Rowling is an outspoken critic, telling a BBC radio programme in 2018 that volunteers "are driving a system that we know from 80 sound years of research irreparably harms children".

-Children are frequently abused and neglected, according to Georgette Mulheir, CEO of Lumos, a nongovernmental organization founded by Rowling to end the institutionalization of children.
+Children are frequently abused and neglected, according to Georgette Mulheir, CEO of Lumos, a nongovernmental organisation founded by Rowling to end the institutionalisation of children.
 But they are told "to smile and sing and tell the volunteers they love them, otherwise they'll be beaten or locked up or they won't get food," Mulheir said in an interview with the Telegraph newspaper.
 A story from an Australian news site called orphanage tourism "slavery hidden in plain sight."

 My experience at Calvary Zion has been profoundly different from those descriptions.
 And yet the more I read the negative stories, the more I wondered: By supporting Calvary Zion, was I propping up a damaging system?
 By trying to help these kids, was I hurting them?
 Jane says that God told her to create the home.
 What if God was wrong?